BayashiPascal/PBCExtension/README.md

 # PBCExtension
-PBCExtension is a C library providing mcros to extend the C language.
+PBCExtension is a C library providing macros to extend the C language.